There is no need to convince you that an SEO audit is important. You already know that. But it still gives you shivers sometimes, right?

 When choosing a domain name, you may have to buy an existing one.
 Before the purchase, make sure to trace the history of your future domain.
 It may turn out that this domain was involved in spammy activity, was penalized before, or had a bad reputation among users.
 This may influence your future site rankings.

-To learn how this site looked before and what content it was delivering, use Internet Archive: Wayback Machine.
+To learn how this site looked before and what content it was delivering, use Internet Archive: Wayback Machine or any other alternative to Wayback Machine.
 With it, you can check if the site was full of spammy or, vice versa, quality content.
 Maybe, it was redirected to inappropriate sites.

 Besides, you can use the WhoIs service to check out who was the previous owner(s) of the domain.